 Conclusion

 You can use an NRE account to deposit your foreign earnings.
 It is a rupee-denominated account, suitable for expenditures and investments in India.
 Having an NRE account provides you with several benefits, including tax-free interest income in India and the ability to repatriate funds without any limits.
-You should speak to with your relationship manager to learn more about opening an NRE account and understand the permissible debits/credits.
+You should speak with your bank to know more about opening an NRE account and understand the permissible debits/credits.

 This is sample bottom text